 - Syndromes may include:

 - Common Variable Immunodeficiency (Hypogammaglobulinemia)

 - o Congenital Agammaglobulinemia

 - o Bruton's or X-linked Agammaglobulinemia

 - Severe Combined Immunodeficiency (SCID)

 - X-linked Hyper-IgM Syndrome

 - Wiskott-Aldrich Syndrome

 - Hypergammaglobulinemia Types

 - Must be prescribed by or in consultation with an immunologist or hematologist

 - Must have deficient antibody production, as evidenced through a documented IgG level ≤500mg/dL

 - Requests with IgG levels >500mg/dL require chart documentation that provides clinical rationale for the use of IVIG or SCIG (NOTE: Several primary immunodeficiencies do have normal levels of IgG with documented specific antibody deficiency)

 - Note: Members under the age of 1 normally possess lower IgG levels

 - Must have history of at least 1 bacterial infection directly attributable to this deficiency

 - Approve for 1 year initially

-- Reauthorizations are granted for 1-year intervals based upon documentation from the prescriber of an updated IgG level and that the member's condition has improved as a result of treatment.
+- Approval will be based off of FDA approved indication with specific associated IG products.
+Please refer to the table above.